Runnable editor

 Clicking on the dedicated link, evals can be "transformed to a frontend script".

-Creating a Runnable
+Creating a runnable

 There are several ways to create runnables: